OpenSourceEconomics/respy/doc/source/tutorial.rst

 Model Specification
 -------------------

 The model is specified in an initialization file.
-For an example, check out the first parameterization analyzed by Keane (1994) `here <https://github.com/restudToolbox/package/blob/master/respy/tests/resources/kw_data_one.ini>`_.
+For an example, check out the first parameterization analyzed in Keane and Wolpin (1994) `here <https://github.com/restudToolbox/package/blob/master/respy/tests/resources/kw_data_one.ini>`_.
 Let us discuss each of its elements in more detail.

 **BASICS**